 Assessments should be designed to evaluate the suitability of a candidate within a VTS environment by:

-distinguishing among relevant and irrelevant information (eg assess the relative movement of fixed and moving objects),
+distinguishing among relevant and irrelevant information (e.g. assess the relative movement of fixed and moving objects);

-combining auditory and visual information,
+combining auditory and visual information;

-demonstrating spatial and situational awareness,
+demonstrating spatial and situational awareness;

-demonstrating alertness and decisiveness when required,
+demonstrating alertness and decisiveness when required;

-carrying out several tasks simultaneously (multi-tasking),
+carrying out several tasks simultaneously (multi-tasking);

-carrying out routine work without losing situational awareness,
+carrying out routine work without losing situational awareness;

-prioritising and deciding what situations require immediate action,
+prioritising and deciding what situations require immediate action;

-show initiative and make decisions while working within a framework of standards, regulations and structured procedures,
+show initiative and make decisions whilst working within a framework of standards, regulations and structured procedures;

-working under conditions of stress,
+working under conditions of stress;

-demonstrating effective participation as a member of a team,
+demonstrating effective participation as a member of a team; and

-demonstrating appropriate communication and literacy skills (written and oral).
+demonstrating appropriate communication, literacy (written and oral) and numeracy skills.

+To appropriately and fully assess a candidate’s aptitude, attributes and suitability, the assistance of specialists may be required to ensure appropriate tests and exercises are in place to complement the general assessments and interviews which will be conducted by representatives of the VTS Authority.

 Medical/physical requirements

-The VTS Authority may establish policies, which candidates and VTS personnel need to meet such as medical, hearing and vision requirements.
+The VTS Authority should establish policies, which candidates and VTS personnel need to meet such as medical, hearing and vision requirements.

 Shiftwork

-People vary in how they cope with shift work depending on their health, fitness, age, lifestyle, and domestic responsibilities - some adapt well, others do not.
+Candidates may vary in how they cope with shift work depending on their health, fitness, age, lifestyle, and domestic responsibilities.

 In the recruitment process, a candidate should be provided with information about the VTS shift work arrangements and procedures.
 Further, if they are successful it may be possible to offer work experience to allow the candidate to make an informed decision to whether shift work is suitable for them.

-VTS Authorities may establish policies and procedures associated with the management of shift rosters and fatigue management.
+VTS Authorities should ensure candidates are aware of the established policies and procedures associated with the management of shift rosters and fatigue management.

 TRAINING